arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Driving Records Public In Arkansas?

 No, according to A. C.A §27–50–907, driving records are not public information in Arkansas.
 Under the law, only the person named on a record and authorized third parties such as employers and insurance companies may access driving records.
 However, for third parties, access cannot be granted without the approval of the subject of the record.
-To get approval, the parties must sign and date a release form.
+To get approval, the parties may need to sign and date a release form.
 This form remains active for five years unless a withdrawal is written and filed with the Arkansas Department of Finance and Administration.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+These websites operate independently of government agencies.
+Such platforms may make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+To begin using such a search engine on a third-party or government website, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile